 By contrast, our suggested mechanism will give $\$ 50$ to $A$ and $\$ 25$ to each $B_i$, which is the unique equilibrium.
 This distribution adequately reflects the donors' preferences, as each of them supports $A$ twice as much as $B_i$. \end{example}

 The remainder of this paper is structured as follows.
 After discussing related work in \Cref{sec: relwork}, we formally introduce our model in \Cref{sec: model}. \Cref{sec:equilibrium-distribution} lays the foundation for the proposed distribution rule by showing existence and uniqueness of equilibrium distributions via Nash welfare maximality as well as characterizing Pareto efficient distributions and pointing out connections to public good markets and Lindahl equilibrium.
-Subsequently, we define \edr as the rule that always returns the equilibrium distribution and examine it axiomatically in \Cref{sec:equilibrium-rule}.
+Subsequently, we define \edr as the rule that always returns the equilibrium distribution and examine its axiomatic properties in \Cref{sec:equilibrium-rule}.
 In \Cref{sec: br-dynamics}, we explore natural spending dynamics that converge towards the equilibrium distribution.
-The special case of Leontief utilities with binary weights allows for alternative characterizations of \edr that enable its computation via linear programming, as well as further justification of \edr via a wide class of welfare functions; this is covered in \Cref{sec:binary}.
-The paper concludes in \Cref{sec: conclusion} with a brief discussion of alternative utility models such as linear, Cobb-Douglas, and leximin Leontief utilities.
-Elaborate proofs are deferred to the Appendix.
+The special case of Leontief utilities with binary weights allows for alternative characterizations of \edr, algorithms based on linear programming, and representations via a wide class of welfare functions; this is covered in \Cref{sec:binary}.
+The paper concludes in \Cref{sec: conclusion} with a summary of our results and a brief discussion of alternative utility models such as linear, Cobb-Douglas, and leximin Leontief utilities (see also \Cref{app:otherutilityfunctions}).
+Almost all proofs are deferred to the Appendix.